Chips

 What’s more, Intel TDT gives system defenders insight into what’s happening at the CPU layer, added Erich Kron, security awareness advocate at KnowBe4, a security awareness training provider in Clearwater, Fla.

-“This will make it more difficult for cryptojackers to hide their activities, versus attempting to gather this information via software solutions,” he told TechNewsWorld.
+He told TechNewsWorld that this would make it more difficult for cryptojackers to hide their activities, as opposed to attempting to gather this information via software solutions.

 “In this case,” he continued, “TDC is looking for abnormal behavior that may otherwise be disguised as normal activity by the malware.”